 How many lights can be on one breaker?

-DISCLAIMER: Consult with a master electrician as you install your lights to ensure that you run them according to city code and electrical standards.
+Common sense: Consult with a master electrician as you install your lights to ensure that you run them according to city code and electrical standards.
 The following article is a guideline.

 The question: How many lights can I run on a household breaker?